 - Maintains relationships with internal customers and makes key decisions regarding appropriate interpreter modalities.
 Strives to contain costs at all times and leverages vendor relationships as needed.

-- Interprets information regarding the patient’s and family’s healthcare needs.
+- Faithfully interprets information regarding the patient’s and family’s healthcare needs.
 Scenarios may include patient education, appointments, discharge instructions, procedures, emergency encounters, assessments, etc.